Fujifilm X-T20 vs Olympus E-PL9

 It is notable that the X-T20 has a microphone port, which is missing on the E-PL9.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-T20 and the E-PL9 are recent models that are part of the current product line-up.
-The X-T20 replaced the earlier Fujifilm X-T10, while the E-PL9 followed on from the Olympus E-PL8.
+Both the X-T20 and the E-PL9 have been discontinued, but can regularly be found used on ebay.
+The X-T20 was replaced by the Fujifilm X-T100, while the E-PL9 was followed by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So what is the bottom line?
 Is the Fujifilm X-T20 better than the Olympus E-PL9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.